songjuncao/selected_papers_of_speech/SG/speech.md

 - On the Effectiveness of Acoustic BPE in Decoder-Only TTS

 ## expressive
+- VStyle: A Benchmark for Voice Style Adaptation with Spoken Instructions
 - FleSpeech: Flexibly Controllable Speech Generation with Various Prompts
 - DrawSpeech: Expressive Speech Synthesis Using Prosodic Sketches as Control Conditions
 - Style-Talker: Finetuning Audio Language Model and StyleBased Text-to-Speech Model for Fast Spoken Dialogue Generation